evedes/Roguelike-Dungeon-Crawler-Game/README.md

 ### REACT Challenge n.05 - Game of Life - Roguelike Dungeon Crawler Game
 -----------------------------------------------------------------------------------

-#### The Project is hosted here in Glitch.com : XXX SPOILER ALERT PUT THE URL HERE XXX
+#### The Project is hosted here in Glitch.com : https://three-plate.glitch.me

 -----------------------------------------------------------------------------------
 __Technologies used__: